First off, happy new year — hope that your 2012 is filled with laughter!

 - 1 medium onion, chopped

 - 2 large carrots, chopped

 - 1 bottle dry red wine (I used Cabernet Sauvignon)

 - 6 2-inch-thick short ribs with bone (about 3 pounds)

-Note: You can make the recipe ahead of time, up to step 4.
-After the short ribs are tender, cover and refrigerate for up to a day.
+- You can make the recipe ahead of time, up to step 4.
+After the short ribs are cooked through and tender, cover and refrigerate for up to a day.
 The next day, skim off the fat, remove the meat, and finish up.